-To deploy the add-in to users/groups via the Microsoft 365 admin center, you need to be a global admin of your Office 365 organization.
-Learn more about admin roles in Office 365
+To deploy the add-in to users/groups via the Microsoft 365 admin center, you need to be a global admin of your Microsoft 365 (Office 365) organization.
+Learn more about admin roles in Microsoft 365

 First, you need to log in to the Microsoft 365 admin center and go to Settings > Integrated apps > Add-ins (Fig. 1.).